 Shops, Suds and Savories

 While supporting its heritage, the Carroll Gardens’ thriving, diverse small business scene also embraces the trendy and fashionable.
-It is a hotbed of indie clothing boutiques and artist collectives.
+It’s a hotbed of indie clothing boutiques, artist collectives, and lots to do.
 The numerous acclaimed restaurants on Smith St. have earned it the nickname “Brooklyn’s Restaurant Row”.
 Cocktail bar Brooklyn Social and craft beer bar Bar Great Harry are among the inviting selection of casual nighttime options.
-The best microbrewery in New York, Other Half, crafts delicious beers that can be sampled in it’s cozy tasting room.
+The best microbrewery in New York, Other Half, crafts delicious beers that can be sampled in it’s popular tasting room.
 A short stroll to the surrounding neighborhoods of Cobble Hill and Gowanus affords an even wider range of possibilities.

 And the Living is Easy